top of page

 Through hands-on field trips, supportive instruction, and practical lessons, students begin to build habits that can shape their future.
 Whether they’re learning how to budget, save, or ask the right questions, this program helps them take the first steps toward confidence and independence.

-• Learn Money Skills That Matter
+• Learn Money Skills That Matter (C.O.I.N Financial Capability Areas)

 • Build Confidence with Everyday Decisions